Authentication

 - Revocation: sessions can be revoked by administrators, by the user, or automatically when the underlying SSO identity is unlinked or disabled.

-- Tokens: session tokens are opaque, securely random, transmitted only over TLS, and bound to server-side state so that revocation is immediate.
+- Tokens: session tokens are JWTs with server-side validation.
+Tokens are transmitted only over TLS and are short-lived; refresh tokens are bound to server-side state so that revocation is immediate.

 Account lockout